 Do Border Collies have separation anxiety?

 Border collies are very active dogs that like to keep on working and moving all the time.
 It is important to make sure your border collie doesn’t go into the anxiety.
 Most of the time Border collies have separation anxiety when you leave them alone at home.
 They start destroying home furniture and chewing all other items at home.
 This is very common among all Border collies.
 Border collies also have separation anxiety because of the fear of separation from the owner whenever the owner goes out of the house.

 Symptoms behind Border collies separation anxiety

-There are many reasons for collies separation anxiety.
-It could also be due to boredom or maybe also be due to trauma at their younger age.
+There are many reasons for collies’ separation anxiety.
+It could also be due to boredom or maybe also be due to trauma at a younger age.

 Border collies start chewing, digging, and generally show bad behavior in boredom as well as when border collies have separation anxiety.
 The results are the same but the reasons could be different.
 Normally collies destroy everything in boredom rapidly to pass the time or get attention.
 Border collies panic the time you leave and after hours of boredom, he looks for something destructive to do.

-Symptoms of Border collies having separation anxiety are overeating or under eating.
+Symptoms of Border collies having separation anxiety are overeating or undereating.
 Vomiting, Diarrhea, hyperactivity, barking, and fearfulness are some common symptoms that your Border collies have separation anxiety.
-Sometimes going through depression, aggressiveness, salivation, and ear twitching are also the symptoms of separation anxiety.
+Sometimes going through depression, aggressiveness, salivation, and ear twitching are also symptoms of separation anxiety.